uvaai/ml1/_schedules/1 Fall 2022/index.md

 lectures can be found as part of the daily schedule for the module.
 The lectures will always be in the main room L0.10 at 10:00 on the scheduled day.

-These Q & A sessions will generally be scheduled the day after should watch the theory videos of the module.
-While watching the videos, you can write down any questions you might have and there will be a question form linked in the schedule, where you can submit your questions beforehand.
+These Q & A sessions will generally be scheduled the day after you should watch the theory videos of the module.
+While watching the videos, you can write down any questions you might have.
+There will be a question form linked in the schedule, where you can submit your questions beforehand.
 Based on the submitted questions, we'll discuss any part of the theory the might need more clarification or context.